MANOJPATRA1991/HTML-email-template-guidelines/README.md

 ```
 <a href="tel:1-800-555-5555">1-808-555-5555</a>
 ```
-To avoid turning dates and addresses into links, do the following:
+To avoid turning dates and addresses into links, do as shown in the following example:
 ```
 Visit EmailCo. at <a href="#" style="color:#000000; text-decoration:none;">123 Atlantic Ave. &bull; Atlanta, GA 30318 USA</a>
 ```